Koilwar Bridge

+About

 The steel lattice girder Koilwar Bridge (known as Sone Bridge when it was built) was the longest bridge in the subcontinent when built: construction started in 1856, disrupted by the Revolt of 1857, and completed in 1862.
-A 2-lane wide road (Old NH 30) runs under the twin rail tracks.
+A 2-lane-wide road (Old NH 30) runs under the twin rail tracks.
 It connects Arrah on the west side to Bihta, Danapur and Patna on the east side of Sone river.